rsyncOSX/RsyncUIBuilt/content/post/asynchronous.md

                 self.subscriptons.removeAll()
             }.store(in: &subscriptons)
 ```
-After the call `await process.executeProcess()` RsyncUI just continue execution.
 The only way to get structured concurrency to work as expected is to write `task.waitUntilExit()` after the `task.run()`.
 This will enable structured concurrency to work.
 ```bash
 do {
     try task.run()